codingisliving/cil-nodejs-gql-grpc/README.md

-# cli-nodejs-gql-2
+# cli-nodejs-gql-3
-The source code in the second tutorial of "How to Implement GraphQL in Microservices Using Node.js" series in https://codingisliving.com
+The source code in the third tutorial of "How to Implement GraphQL in Microservices Using Node.js" series in https://codingisliving.com

 How to run:
 1. Run `npm i`.